Yes, even a beer is a bad idea.

 In 2014, a seminal paper showed that 2 to 5 percent of first-graders in a mainly white, middle-class Midwestern city had fetal alcohol spectrum disorder, falling somewhere along a curve from the worst cases – who actually had fetal alcohol syndrome – to the least.
 Children with these symptoms are often diagnosed with other psychiatric issues and put in special education classes.

 Previous estimates had been lower, and other experts say that the problem may actually be even more common.
 Doctors are still working out the best ways to diagnose fetal alcohol spectrum disorder, and doctors may disagree about any one child.
 Sometimes a child is incorrectly labeled as having fetal alcohol syndrome when she has another disorder.

 When psychiatrist Carl Bell, MD, conducted a study of 611 of his patients in a low-income African American community on Chicago’s South Side, he concluded that almost 40 percent had some form of fetal alcohol spectrum disorder, including some with fetal alcohol syndrome.

-Ira Chasnoff, MD, a pediatrician treating Chicago kids and teens with serious behavioral problems who were adopted or in foster care, concluded that nearly 30 percent suffered from fetal alcohol spectrum disorder.
+Ira Chasnoff, MD, a pediatrician treating Chicago kids and teens with serious behavioral problems who were adopted or in foster care, concluded that nearly 30 percent suffered from fetal alcohol spectrum.
 He put the patients through a full day or more of testing.
 For 80 percent, this was the first time they’d been given this diagnosis, he reported.